How To Have a Career Growth Conversation With Your Boss

 What is your Management Trajectory?
 Quiz

-2. UNDERSTAND – Know what is needed and wanted
+2. UNDERSTAND – know what is needed and wanted

+Find ways to excel at doing what your company needs and wants so that you are front of mind when a career opportunity arises.
 Do you know the vision and strategic goals of the business?
 Who are the key players?
 Is there a board?
 Show your commitment by asking your boss to fill you in.
 If there is a strategic plan or business plan, request a copy – and read it cover to cover.
-Be crystal clear about how your job, and the job you aspire to have, contribute to the aims of the business.
+Be crystal clear about how your job and the job you aspire to have, contribute to the aims of the business.
 Ask your boss, mentor and peer group to help you brainstorm new ideas that support the business strategy.

-3. MAKE A STAND – Have the career growth conversation
+3. MAKE A STAND – have the career growth conversation

 Now you are ready to sit down and have a career growth conversation with your boss.
 Here’s how: